Kolmogorov complexity and the Recursion Theorem: Hyperavoidable and effectively immune sets

 \section{Hyperavoidable and effectively immune sets}

 Miller \cite{Miller:02} introduced the notion of \emph{hyperavoidable set}.
 A set $A$ is hyperavoidable iff it differs from all characteristic functions of recursive sets within a length computable from a program of that recursive set.
 For random sets, this length is at most the length of the program plus a constant.
-So hyperavoidable sets are a generalization of random sets and Theorem~\ref{bjornsidt} shows that one can characterize that $A$ is hyperavoidable similarly to the way one characterizes that $A$ is random in terms of prefix-free Kolmogorov complexity: $A$ is hyperavoidable iff there is a recursive, nondecreasing $g$ such that $\forall x\,(C(A\restrict x) \geq g(x))$.
-Here $A\restrict x$ is the finite binary sequence $A(0)\ldots A(x-1)$.
+So hyperavoidable sets are a generalization of random sets and Theorem~\ref{bjornsidt} shows that one can characterize that $A$ is hyperavoidable similarly to the way one characterizes that $A$ is random in terms of prefix-free Kolmogorov complexity: $A$ is hyperavoidable iff there is an order function $g$ such that $\forall x\,(C(A\restrict x) \geq g(x))$.